 You probably don’t want to redirect your customers to another store if the visitors’ country already matches the current store.
 To prevent this incident, you have to add a map using the country code of that store and leave the other fields empty.

-In this way, if your customer is already at the “right” store (based on the country), triggering GeoIP based action will not happen.
+In this way, if your customer is already at the “right” store (based on the country), triggering GeoIP-based action will not happen.

 III.
 Update DNS Configuration To Route Traffic To The Fastly Service

 You must update your DNS configuration to route traffic from your store URLs to the Fastly service.
-Please follow this document for choosing the right Fastly hostname for your CNAME record.

 IV.
 Test Fastly Caching

+The blog post has covered thoroughly information about Fastly Magento 2.
 We hope you find the guide to set up Fastly for Magento 2 useful.
 Leave a comment below if you already got this function on your Magento site!